The Best Authentic Tres Leches Cake Recipe

 The batter is pretty thick.
 Use a chopstick to poke the holes.
 Once it is baked, make as many holes as you can without destroying your cake!
 You can see that my cake is a little dark, I totally over baked it.
 This is the ONE CAKE that I will tell you you can save after over baking.
 Normally this is a death sentence for cakes!

-Here is the cake after is has soaked for several hours.
-All that delicious milk has been soaked up and absorbed into our cake.
+Above is a picture of the cake after is has soaked in the milk mixture for several hours.
+All that delicious flavor has been soaked up and absorbed into our cake.

-Frost with simple whipped cream and you are good to go!
+After soaking, frost with simple whipped cream and you are good to go!
 You really don’t want a buttercream frosting for this cake.
-It’s too heavy.
-Whipped cream really is the perfect compliment.
+It’s too heavy. whipped cream really is the perfect compliment.

 Oh and don’t forget the strawberries!
 They are kind of essential!

 Yes!
 Tres leches cake is served cold.
 It is best made the day before you want to eat it, or at least several hours.
 The cake needs time to chill but also time to absorb all the liquid we’re dumping on top.
-Also it’s very handy that this cake needs to be covered and chilled and put out of sight in the fridge, so that I’m not sneaking a bite every time I pass through the kitchen.
-Happy Cinco de Mayo!!
+Also it’s very handy that this cake needs to be covered and chilled and put out of sight in the fridge, so that I’m not stabbing my fork in and sneaking a bite every time I pass through the kitchen.
+Am I right or am I right??

 More of my favorite cake recipes!